deep-research/victorslibrary-gridsome/content/satanic-drug-users-from-outer-space.md

 band: Reenchantment
 authors: ["Victor Fisher", "Aaron Schreiber"]
 explicit: false
+type: Song

+description: |
-description: This kind of song is the reason why I got into into heavy metal as a teenager.
+  This kind of song is the reason why I got into into heavy metal as a teenager.

 recordings:
   - title: Satanic Drug Users from Outer Space